lzim/teampsd/vignettes/markdownlint.md

 ## 3) Testing the markdownlint yaml to see if the rules have been applied by using a pull request.

-1) Create a markdown file that tests the rules you added.
+1) Continuing to be in your branch, create a markdown file that tests the rules you added.
 2) At least one rule should purposefully pass and one rule should purposefully fail with respect to the rules you have chosen in the markdown file.
 3) Create a pull request and you should notice a CI/Build near the bottom of the pull request where you could make a comment.
-4) Then CI Build will complete the linting when you see that the build has failed by showing a red X
+4) Then CI Build will complete the linting when you see that the build has failed by showing a red X.
 5) Click on **details** on the right.
 5) In the **search log**, type in your **markdown file name** to find it quickly within all the markdown files the linter is searching through.
 6) Identify the rules the linter looked for and where it detected markdown mistakes that occured.